Blog

 High-quality, curated research saves time

-Subscription paywall creates a barrier to entry
+Subscription paywall creates a barrier

-Community helps pressure-test and refine app concepts
+Community helps pressure-test app concepts

-Value depends on active user participation
+Value depends on active participation

 Focus on future opportunities, not just current trends